Holiaaa/jinkfs/README.md

 # Jink FS
-A simple file system designed for little OSDev projects
+A simple file system designed for little OSDev projects (used in JinkOS)

 ## Definition
 ### General struct